simonbesnard1/structshift/README.md

 ⚠️ Important:
 This repository does not redistribute the data itself.
 Users must download the data separately from Zenodo and update local paths accordingly in the workflow scripts.

-## Status

-🚧 Work in progress
+## 🚧 Work in progress

+This repository reflects an **active effort to consolidate the analytical workflows from the manuscript into a reusable Python package**.
+The core analytical logic and numerical results corresponding to the paper are stable, but the codebase is currently being refactored and modularized (e.g. separation into analysis modules and figure-specific workflows).

-This repository reflects an active research codebase.
-Minor refactoring and cleanup may occur, but analytical logic corresponding to the manuscript will remain stable.
+Minor cleanup, restructuring, and documentation improvements may occur, but these changes are not expected to alter the scientific conclusions of the manuscript.